-One of the most difficult issues when faced with a copyright issue, is simply knowing where to begin -- which parts of the legal rules and doctrines apply to the specific use case?
+One of the most difficult issues when faced with a copyright issue is simply knowing where to begin.
+Working through these questions can help you identify which of parts of copyright law apply to the issue that you need to address.

 1. Is the work protected by copyright?